-I am a Mum to three humans and they are all teenagers.
+I'm a mum to three humans and they're all teenagers.
 I know!
 What was I thinking?
-A daughter who is still young enough to adore me, and two teenage boys who often mistake me for an Uber driver.
+A daughter who's still young enough to adore me, and two teenage boys who often mistake me for an Uber driver.
 Like all of you, I want my children to have happy childhood memories to look back on and I hope that I haven’t done too much to ruin them.
 My hope for them is that they become healthy, adventurous and successful adults who reach their potential.
 I want them to feel like they matter and I want them to value others.
 I think a lot about how I can teach them to be a good friend – all pretty standard parenting I would suggest.
 Is that you I can hear yawning?

 When my children are participating in sport, I morph into someone I don’t recognise.
-I am fierce in my support and I want them to win.
+I'm fierce in my support and I want them to win.
 Of course I do.
 But I also want them to lose sometimes, because losing is equally important.
 I get annoyed when ribbons are handed out to every child and when those participation certificates are distributed to everyone in the room.
 I have to breathe deeply when the child who wasn’t a team player still gets an award.
 And I nearly lose my mind when I see parents throwing tantrums because their child feels left out or unrecognised when they don’t get a trophy.
-We are not setting our children up for success by giving them all a trophy, because that’s not at all reflective of what life as a grown up is like.
+We're not setting our children up for success by giving them all a trophy, because that’s not at all reflective of what life as a grown-up is like.

-I know that being a Mum is the most important thing I do, and for me it’s the hardest job in the world.
-As a single, full-time working Mum I am sometimes overwhelmed with the responsibility of navigating my three children into adulthood.
-Am I the only Mum who believes cereal with banana on top for dinner is a totally balanced meal?
-It is possible that I put clothes in the dryer, rather than ironing them and I did miss assembly on Monday morning because I had to work.
-For nine years now, I have had full custody of my little peeps and as a result have been juggling both the Mum and Dad roles.
+I know that being a mum is the most important thing I do, and for me it’s the hardest job in the world.
+As a single, full-time working mum I'm sometimes overwhelmed with the responsibility of navigating my three children into adulthood.
+Am I the only mum who believes cereal with banana on top for dinner is a totally balanced meal?
+It's possible that I put clothes in the dryer, rather than ironing them and I did miss assembly on Monday morning because I had to work.
+For nine years now, I have had full custody of my little peeps and as a result have been juggling both the mum and dad roles.
 This means I need to be able to provide financially, emotionally, spiritually and physically for my children.
 Here’s the thing!
 I spend just as much time thinking about how I can build their resilience as I do about creating their happiness.
 What?
 Yes.
 Really.
 I believe resilient adults are happy adults and the skill of learning how to manage all of life’s challenges starts now when they are children.

 Resilience over happiness